Most Popular Mobile App Development Frameworks For App Developers in 2022

 - Flutter.
 Although Flutter is a new hybrid app development framework, it is very popular.
 This is because it makes cross-platform development faster.
 Likewise, it was Google that built the framework.

 - Ionic.
 Ionic is also a certified favorite of many developers.
 This framework has customizable themes and elements.
 This can help you create intuitive designs.
 Moreover, it can support various extensions and plugins.
-If you want to launch high-performance mobile apps, Ionic is the way to go.
+If you want to launch high-performance mobile applications, Ionic is the way to go.

 What Is An App Development Framework?